Learn How to Make a T-Shirt Quilt

-Materials For Your T-Shirt Quilt
+Materials for Your T-Shirt Quilt

-For one t-shirt quilt.
+For one quilt.
 You will need:

-T-Shirts, anywhere from 12-20.
+- T-shirts, anywhere from 12-20.
 Twelve tees makes a lap quilt, 42x60.
 Use 20 (five rows of four) or 24 (six rows of four) to make a large lap quilt or twin-sized quilt respectively.

-1 Twin Sized package of quilt batting.
+- 1 twin-sized package of quilt batting.
 I use Warm and Natural.
 Craft stores, like Jo-Ann's, have a good selection of batting available in packages and by the yard.

 I loooove Warm and Natural!
 It's soft, unbleached and has a rich felt-like texture.
 My favorite part?
 It's so easy to work with and never shifts like polyester.
 Yahoo!
-You can quilt as far as 10 inches apart, so it's great for t-shrits where you want unobtrusive stitching.
+You can quilt as far as 10 inches apart, so it's great for t-shirts where you want unobtrusive stitching.
 This is my go-to quilt batting.

 - An iron.
 The iron I use is the cheapest unbranded model available from Target.
 The only requirement is that it must get very hot.

 - Scissors or a rotary cutter and cutting mat.
 You can find kits on Amazon that include a rotary cutter, cutting mat, and ruler.